yuvalmGS/gigaspaces-wiki-jekyll/xap97net/gigaspaces.net-examples.markdown

 This example measures the performance of several GigaSpaces .Net API operations.
 For more details, see the depanlinkexample descriptiontengahlinkhttp://www.gigaspaces.com/docs/dotnet6.5/examples/Benchmark/readme.htmlbelakanglink.
-For the Wiki page, see [.NET Benchmark Example]|depanlink<GigaSpaces Root>\dotnet\examples\Benchmarktengahlinkhttp://www.gigaspaces.com/docs/dotnet6.5/examples/Benchmarkbelakanglink |
+For the Wiki page, see depanlink.NET Benchmark Exampletengahlink./dotnet-benchmark-example.htmlbelakanglink|depanlink<GigaSpaces Root>\dotnet\examples\Benchmarktengahlinkhttp://www.gigaspaces.com/docs/dotnet6.5/examples/Benchmarkbelakanglink |
 | **Processing Unit**

 The Processing Unit example demonstrates how to implement a basic processing unit and the different ways of deploying it.